Skip to Main Content

 Professor Bissan Ghaddar's interests lie at the intersection of mathematical optimization and machine learning models and their application to practical problems related to sustainable and smart cities, particularly in the domains of energy, telecom, and transportation systems.
 In order for smart cities to become a reality, complex optimization problems in the modeling, design, and operation of these future telecom, energy, and transportation systems need to be solved.
 The developed models can potentially lead to improved policies that will maximize the environmental, social, and financial benefits of these critical sectors.

-Professors Diane-Laure Arjaliès, Jury Gualandris and Sergio Lazzarini are interested in students to examine how multiple actors address collective action issues and promote systemic transformation in complex systems.
+Professors Diane-Laure Arjaliès, Jury Gualandris, Soe Kinias and Laurel Steinfeld are interested in students to examine how multiple actors address collective action issues and promote systemic transformation in complex systems.
 There is a current project on how farmers and actors of the food chain interact with each other and develop communities of practices to define rules of interaction, agree on common principles, and promote sustainable change.
 This research involves a combination of qualitative and quantitative methods, including field experiments.

 Post-graduate Opportunities